 Aim: to assess the amount of plaque and calculus to determine a person's level of oral cleaneliness.
 Material providing: a mouth mirror and shepherd's crook or sickle-type dental explorer.
+Method of conducting:

 The OHI-S consists of two components;